Tamar Valley Line: Route

-The most southerly road bridge across the Tamar in the Gunnislake area is the A390 road which means the railway is the quickest way of getting into the city of Plymouth.
+The most southerly road bridge across the Tamar in the Gunnislake area is the A390 road at Gunnislake Newbridge which means the railway is the quickest way of getting into the city of Plymouth.
 The next crossing down river is the Tamar Bridge at Saltash.

 Passenger volume

 The overall number of passengers travelling on the Tamar Valley line has grown by over 50% since 2001.
 Gunnislake is the busiest station on the line.